 Toledo and its iconic Alcázar

-In the morning you'll pick up your rental car and embark on your grand road trip through Spain.
-The first stop on the map is the city of Toledo, located about an hour south of Madrid.
-Upon arrival, you'll check-in to your hotel, which features a breathtaking view of Toledo's city center.
-In the afternoon, you'll meet a local guide for a walking tour of this historic city, which enjoys a dramatic location atop a gorge overlooking the Río Tajo.
+In the morning, you'll pick up your rental car and embark on your grand road trip through Spain.
+The first stop is the city of Toledo, located about an hour south of Madrid.
+Upon arrival, you'll check into your hotel, which features a breathtaking view of Toledo's city center.
+In the afternoon, you'll meet a local guide for a walk in this historic city, which enjoys a dramatic location atop a gorge overlooking the Río Tajo.

 In the 16th century, Toledo was the capital of Spain.
-Back then it was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
+Back then, it was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
 You can see remnants of this in the old Arab, Muslim, and Christian monuments that still stand.
-These include the 15th-century monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.
+These include the 15th-century San Juan de los Reyes Monastery, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

-The tour includes stops at these historic landmarks as well as others, including the grand 13th century Toledo Cathedral and the 12th century Church of Santo Tomé.
+The walk includes stops at these historic landmarks as well as others, including the grand 13th-century Toledo Cathedral and the 12th-century Church of Santo Tomé.
 Throughout it all, you'll tour the ancient streets of an incredible city that could aptly be described as an open-air museum.
 After all, Toledo does enjoy UNESCO World Heritage status.

-Day 4: Drive From Toledo to Córdoba - Guided City Tour
+Day 4: Drive to Córdoba & Explore the City

 The Mosque-Cathedral of Córdoba